mflova/lazy-type-hint/README.md

 ### Type hinting tuples

-The user can select between type hinting its size (default) or leave it as an arbitrary size:
+Choose between type hinting its size (default) or leaving it as an arbitrary size for tuples.

 ```py
 from lazy_type_hint import LazyTypeHint, ParsingStrategies